Sometimes, a girl needs just a breadstick (sans cheese). This is the breadstick for you!

-- For the breadsticks, add 1 cup warm water - 110 degrees, or about the temp of bath water - to a large mixing bowl.
-Make sure it's not too hot or it will kill the yeast.
+- For the breadsticks, add 1 cup warm water – 110 degrees (43 C) or about the temp of bath water – to a large mixing bowl (amount as original recipe is written // adjust if altering batch size).
+Make sure it’s not too hot or it will kill the yeast.
 Sprinkle on yeast and let stand until foamy, about 5 minutes.

 - Add the sugar, oil, salt and stir.
 Using a wooden spoon, slowly add the flour and mix until a dough ball forms.
-You may not be able to add all 3 cups of flour, so add a little at a time until it won't accept anymore.
+You may not be able to add all 3 cups of flour, so add a little at a time until it won’t accept anymore (amount as original recipe is written // refer to the higher end of the range if altering batch size).
 You will likely add in more while kneading.

-- Transfer dough to a lightly floured surface and knead by hand for 30 seconds to 1 inure, or until a smooth ball comes together.
+- Transfer dough to a lightly floured surface and knead by hand for 30 seconds to 1 minute, or until a smooth ball comes together.

-- Wipe out your mixing bowl and add 1 Tbsp olive oil.
+- Wipe out your mixing bowl and add 1 Tbsp olive oil (amount as original recipe is written // adjust if altering batch size).
 Add dough back in, flipping a couple times to cover with oil, leaving the seam side down.
 Cover with plastic wrap and set aside in a warm place for about an hour.
 The dough should double in size (see photo).

 - Cut the dough in half.
 Reserve one half for later use.
 Will freeze for up to 3 months, or stay in the fridge for a few days.

 - Preheat oven to 450 degrees F (232 C).